libriscv/libriscv/docs/SYSCALLS.md

 ## Standard library system calls

-When running a RISC-V program in the emulator, you can see messages about unhandled system calls if you provide a callback function to with `machine.on_unhandled_syscall(...)`.
+When running a RISC-V program in the emulator, you can see messages about unhandled system calls as long as you provide a callback function to the machine by setting `machine.on_unhandled_syscall = my_function;`.
+Unhandled system calls return `-ENOSYS` by default.
+To implement missing system calls, you have to set a handler for it.

 These are system calls executed by the C and C++ standard libraries, and some of them are not optional.
 For example, there is no graceful way to shutdown the program without implementing `exit` (93) or `exit_group` (94).